VIAME/VIAME/doc/code-style.rst

   Avoid use of more than one space (besides indentation) unless aligning related text across multiple lines.

+- :a:`[ws.align]`
-- Aligning variable or parameter names across multiple lines (i.e. by the use of multiple spaces between the type name and identifier) is discouraged.
+  Aligning variable or parameter names across multiple lines (i.e. by the use of multiple spaces between the type name and identifier) is discouraged.
   (Aligning assignments is usually acceptable.)

+- :a:`[ws.namespace]`
-- Avoid blank lines in between the opening and closing lines of namespaces.
+  Avoid blank lines in between the opening and closing lines of namespaces.
   *Do* use a blank line between the opening of a namespace and any contents of that namespace other than a nested namespace, and between the end of such content and the brace closing the namespace.